ubcdlab/pr-issue-topology-project/docs/Statistics-Scripts.md

 This script is used to test if there is a significant difference in the time deltas of large components as opposed to small components.
 A t-test of the two median deltas returned `p < 1.3 * 10^-9`.

+## Neo4J Query Match Size Distributions

+`python -m scripts.neo4j_size_distributions --cypher=[cypher_path] --name=[pattern_name] --to-csv=False`

+Reads the Cypher query supplied and executes it on a local Neo4J database.
+Prints a table of statistics mapping the size of a match to its frequency.
+This is useful for calculating statistics on how many 'spoke' nodes are in matches for topologies with node multiplicity or a star topology (i.e. competition, with its `n` PRs connected to a single issue).

+The `--to-csv` parameter will redirect output to a CSV file located in `neo4j_statistics/size_distribution/` named by the `--name` parameter.

+## Repo Component Statistics

+`python -m scripts.repo_component_statistics --print-repos=False`

+Computes the number of connected components in the graph of each repository, and prints summary statistics for their distribution.

+The `--print-repos` flag will print an additional table mapping each repository to the number of connected components in it, sorted in decreasing order by number of components.

+## Topology Occurrences in Connected Component Statistics

+`python -m scripts.topology_cc_occurrences --cypher=[cypher_path] --name=[file_name] --to-csv=False`

+Computes match topology connected component opportunities for connected components of each size across all repositories.
+Prints statistics summaries for each connected component size, ordered by number of matches of the topology in connected components of that size.

+MTCO (matched topology component opportunities) describes the number of times the topology could have occurred within a component but did not, over the total number of nodes in the topology.
+This metric represents how likely a topology occurred by chance in the component, with higher MTCOs indicating that it’s more unlikely a match occurred by chance.
+MTCOs of 0 indicate that there were no other opportunities of the topology occurring within the component (if all nodes were of a different node type or status, for example), and higher MTCOs represent more potential for a match to have occurred.

+Queries passed into this script are expected to have a `proportion` result returned.
+This result should be match-specific, and should be `# of nodes of same type and same status as a 'main' node in the topology in component / # nodes in component`.
+See `cypher_scripts/` for examples of how this is computed.
+This requires calling the query twice: first to collect all possible IDs, then again to search for nodes in a match's connected component and finding 'missed opportunities'.

+The `--to-csv` flag saves the results into a CSV file named by `--name` in `neo4j_statistics/`. instead of printing them.

+Regenerate statistics in `neo4j_statistics` for all topologies with `./generate_all_topologies.sh`

+The script `scripts/topology_repo_occurrences` computes the same statistics, but groups results based on matches within the same repository instead of the same component size across all repositories.